 Some helpful information about Durban

-When to visit: Durban is known for having great, warm weather all year round so visit any time of year.
+When to visit Durban: Durban is known for having great, warm weather all year round so visit any time of year.

-How to get there: You can fly to Durban’s international airport – King Shaka International Airport.
+How to get to Durban: You can fly to Durban’s international airport – King Shaka International Airport.
 Alternatively, do a road trip or catch a bus.

-Where to stay: Curiocity Africa is an award winning hostel in Rivertown Triangle in Durban.
+Where to stay in Durban: Curiocity Africa is an award winning hostel in Rivertown Triangle in Durban.

 Hostels are a great accommodation option for an immersive experience in a new location.
 Curiocity Africa is not just a place to lay your head to rest.
 It’s an experience.